constructorlabs/maze-escape/README.md

 - You should produce an animation displaying the progress of the escapee at each move
 - You are welcome to display progress using any method. `document.write` should work well to start with
 - Once the escapee has reached the exit, output the coordinates of the path they took
+- Please submit a pull request with your solution